pix8/accordion-ui/README.md

 new Accordion($accordion); // Instantiate each accordion instance by passing the relevant HTML DOM node as a parameter
 ```

-The markup should structured and furnished with the following descriptive CSS classes i.e. semantic hooks.
-Please note the choosen elements in this example are purely suggestive although it is strongly recommended that `ui__toggle` is allied to a `button` element to conform with the WAI-ARIA spec and to correctly attribute focus/blur natively(otherwise with the exception of an `a href`, it would be rendered unsupported).
+The markup should be structured and furnished with the following descriptive CSS classes i.e. semantic hooks.
+Please note the choosen elements in this example are purely arbitrary although it is strongly recommended that `ui__toggle` is allied to a `button` element to conform with the WAI-ARIA spec and to correctly attribute focus/blur natively(otherwise with the exception of an `a href`, it would be rendered unsupported).
 ```html
 <dl class="ui__accordion">
 	<dt class="ui__tab">